gnss-sdr/geniuss-place/_sp-blocks/07-acquisition.md

 ### Implementation: `Galileo_E5a_Pcps_Acquisition`

-**IMPORTANT**: This implementation is only available from the `next` branch of GNSS-SDR's repository, so it is **not** present in the current stable release.
-{: .notice--warning}

-This implementation accepts the following parameters:
+This implementation, is available starting from GNSS-SDR v0.0.10, accepts the following parameters:

 |----------